-If you’d like to get more cards so that you’ll have more certificates, things get complicated.
-There are strict rules about whether or not you can qualify for a welcome bonus based on what other Marriott cards you have or have earned bonuses on (see: Navigating Marriott’s Byzantine Credit Card Rules).
+The only problem with that approach is that you might not qualify for more than one welcome bonus.
+There are strict rules about whether or not you can qualify for a welcome bonus based on what other Marriott cards you have or have earned bonuses on (see: Are you eligible for a new Marriott card?).
 Also note that the Chase cards are subject to 5/24.

 The following chart attempts to show which card you can get now based on which cards you already have:

 If you want more cards, but can’t qualify for a signup bonus, then the best option is the Bonvoy Business Card since it does not add to your 5/24 count.
 If you have multiple businesses, you should be able to get a card for each business in order to secure multiple 35K free night certificates each year (Keep in mind though that Amex won’t usually approve a new application if you already have 5 or more Amex credit cards).
 Since you won’t qualify for a welcome bonus for each of these business cards, consider asking a friend or family member to refer you so that they’ll get points (or use our link, found here, to support this blog with our thanks!).